serimmmmm/openmusichistory/schutz_st_matthew_passion.md

 <img src="./sample_score.png" alt="sample_score" width="450" height="350" />

-"St. Matthew Passion" is one of Schütz's late masterpieces, a musical work that tells the story of the Passion of Jesus Christ.
-The most prominent characteristic of this work is that it is performed only by a vocal ensemble without instrumental accompaniment.
+"The St. Matthew Passion" is one of Schütz's late masterpieces, depicting the Passion story of Jesus Christ.
+A notable characteristic of this work is that it is performed solely by vocal ensembles without any instrumental accompaniment.
+Schütz composed this piece while working as the Kapellmeister at the Dresden court.
+During that time, Germany was facing a difficult period due to the aftermath of the Thirty Years' War (1618-1648).
+In the context of restricted musical activities, Schütz's Passion oratorios played a crucial role in maintaining the tradition of religious music.

 ## Why Heinrich Schütz?